Accounting: Trusts & Estates

 Why Hickok Law?

 Robert is the Founder and President of Hickok Law Firm, P.A.
 From the University of Florida he holds a B.S. and an M.S. in Accounting, a J.D., and an LL.M. in Taxation.
 He is a member of the Florida Bar and is a Florida Certified Public Accountant.
 Robert’s areas of focus are estate planning, probate and trust administration, accounting for estates and trusts, tax returns for estates and trusts, IRS controversy, and complex legal research.
+Robert sits on the Board of Directors of the Greater Delray Beach Chamber of Commerce.

 Lauren is the Office Manager and the Legal Assistant of Hickok Law Firm, P.A.
 From Palm Beach Atlantic University, she holds a B.S in Business Marketing and an M.S in Counseling Psychology.